SciDAS/gpn-workshop/README.md

 Once the Jupyter notebook is provisioned, select *Terminal* from the menu to access a Bash terminal from within your VM!

-Finally, please clone this repo to a folder with persistent storage:
+Finally, please clone the workshop repo and the dtp-personal repositories to a folder with persistent storage:

 `git clone https://github.com/SciDAS/scidas-workshop ~/Desktop/classroom/myfiles/scidas-workshop`

+`git clone https://github.com/SciDAS/dtp-personal.git ~/Desktop/classroom/myfiles/dtp-personal`

 ### Access Nautilus(optional)